Last updated: March 27, 2024

 They are not very big or overwhelming by any means, but they are beautiful and somewhat unpretentious waterfalls.

 All of these waterfalls can be accessed via short side trails off the main track.
-The signage is pretty good, but it’s still easy to miss them if you don’t pay attention.
+While the signage is generally pretty good, it’s still easy to miss one if you don’t pay attention.

 Cataract Falls is very close to Honour Ave, and once you’ve made it back to the streets, there are two ways to return to the starting point.